7 Types of Non-Sterile Compounds

 Advantages of Solutions:

-- an option for people who can’t swallow pills
+- An option for people who can’t swallow pills – Suitable for children, older adults, or patients with dysphagia.

-- uniform distribution of the drug, no need for shaking
+- Uniform distribution of the drug, no need for shaking – Since the drug is fully dissolved, each dose contains the same amount of active ingredient.

-- fast onset of action, as the API is already dissolved
+- Fast onset of action, as the API is already dissolved – The drug doesn’t need to dissolve in the body, leading to quicker absorption and effect.

 Disadvantages include:

-- taste masking challenges, especially for bitter-tasting drugs
+- Taste masking challenges, especially for bitter-tasting drugs – Some drugs are extremely bitter and difficult to mask completely.

 Often there are additional ingredients used in oral solutions, such as preservatives, sweeteners, colorants or viscosity enhancing agents.
 Each time another ingredient is added, you must consider how it will affect the effectiveness and stability of the final product.